-Consistent with SEC disclosure requirements, the Company, its Compensation Committee and the Compensation Committee's independent compensation consultant assess the Company's executive and broad-based compensation programs on an annual basis and have concluded that the Company's compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
-Although we reviewed all material compensation programs, we focused on the programs with variability of payout, with the ability of a participant to directly affect payout and the controls on participant action and payout.
+Consistent with SEC disclosure requirements, the Company, the Compensation Committee and the Compensation Committee's independent compensation consultant assess the Company's executive and broad-based compensation programs on an annual basis and have concluded that the Company's compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
+The Compensation Committee reviewed all material compensation programs, and the Compensation Committee focused on the programs with variability of payout, with the ability of a participant to directly affect payout and the controls on participant action and payout.

-During such review, we noted that the variable forms of compensation, namely the annual cash incentive program and long-term equity incentives, have structural limitations and other mitigating controls which are designed to prevent the Company from being exposed to unexpected or unbudgeted compensation cost.
-For example, bonus payments to an executive under the annual cash incentive program are capped at a certain percentage of the executive's base salary, and the number of shares of restricted stock and stock options granted under the Company's long-term equity incentive plan are fixed amounts of shares.
+During such review, the Compensation Committee noted that the variable forms of compensation, namely the annual cash incentive program and long-term equity incentives, have structural limitations and other mitigating controls which are designed to prevent the Company from being exposed to unexpected or unbudgeted compensation cost.
+For example, bonus payments to an executive under the annual cash incentive program are capped at a defined percentage of the executive's base salary, and the number of shares of restricted stock and stock options granted under the Company's long-term equity incentive plan are fixed amounts of shares.